0LNetworkCommunity/libra-legacy-v6/language/stdlib/modules/doc/Authenticator.md

 # Module `0x1::Authenticator`

-Move representation of the authenticator types used in Libra.
+Move representation of the authenticator types used in Diem.
 The supported types are Ed25519 (single-sig) and MultiEd25519 (K-of-N multisig).